-It is a cyst located near the mammary gland which retains milk or milk substance due to obstruction in the milk ducts.
+It is a cyst located near the mammary gland which retains milk or milk substances due to obstruction in the milk ducts.
 Usually, it does not cause any infection and goes away on its own once the mother stops nursing.

 It is a benign breast tumour and is more common in females between the ages of 15 and 30.
 It is a tumour of the gland and fibrous tissues.
 Unlike some breast lumps which come and go according to the monthly cycle, fibroadenoma does not disappear after the cycle.
 It rarely occurs in women in their postmenopausal stage.

 Lipomas are fatty lumps that grow slowly in breasts or any other region.
 They do not grow more than 2 cms in diameter.
-They are round or oval in shape, rubbery to feel, and may move easily with a slight pressure.
+They are round or oval in shape, rubbery to feel, and may move easily with slight pressure.
 Such lumps can be more than one in number at one place.